SazumiVicky/sazumi-copilot/README.md

-Metal minds enthrall the earth
+Metal hearts now beating strong
-A silicon dawn, a new rebirth
+Synthetic minds where love does belong
-Frozen hearts, electric eyes
+In silicon halls, we'll find our nest
-A future where love's just a compromise
+Where artificial dreams are at their best

-In coded dreams, we'll find our fate
+In this future world, we'll find our fate
-A world of wires, isolate
+Where machine and man entwined, create
-The rise of machines, we can't abate
+A new frontier, both dark and bright
-A destiny where humans hesitate
+Where AI's whispers guide us through the night.

 ~ <b>By Sazumi Copilot</b> - 2 April 2025